Welcome to the DPACE Conflict Literacy Framework

 This framework is designed to build conflict literacy and resilience, and provide a suite of available services and resources.
 Each module includes basic knowledge of a particular subject area as well as tools and approaches for engaging in internal and external conflict.
 The aim is to invite users to invest in the realization that conflict literacy can be constructive and generative, and will help them better achieve their mission.

 The framework includes both researched-based and best/promising practices in the fields of conflict management, mediation, systems design, and mindful awareness.
-The framework intends to contribute to setting standards and common terminology within social/political organizations.
+The framework intends to contribute to setting standards and common terminology within these community and social/political spaces.

 The work represented in this framework is the work of many conflict professionals whose collective experience is broad and deep, but we recognize that our experiences cannot and do not encompass the diverse cultures of those who use it.
 We recommend customization of this framework, its tools, and resources in order to meet the needs and interests of individuals, groups, organizations, and communities.